We offer evidence-based psychotherapies for a number of adult concerns, including:

 Our approach to assessment and treatment considers the biological, psychological, and social functioning for each client.
 This allows us to tailor evidence-based treatments to individual needs.
 We offer psychotherapy treatments for common psychological problems that impact: mood, emotion, behaviors, interpersonal functioning, adjustments to work and academics.

-Supervising faculty are recognized experts who are credentialed in a number of psychosocial treatment, such as:
+Supervising faculty are recognized experts who are credentialed in a number of psychosocial treatment approaches, such as:

 - Cognitive Behavioral Therapy (CBT)